JetBrains/guide/site/java/tutorials/sharing-project-on-github/sharing-project-multi-step-approach/index.md

 ![Add Versioned Files](add-versioned-files.png)

 Add a description for this commit describing what functionality these changes do.
 When you commit this, you get a balloon saying this was successful.
-When you go back to the Git window with **⌘9** (macOS), or **Alt+9** (Windows/Linux) the Log tab shows us this commit.
+When you go back to the Git window with <kbd>⌘9</kbd> (macOS) / <kbd>Alt+9</kbd> (Windows/Linux) the Log tab shows us this commit.
 You can see the files that were changed in this commit and the commit message.
-You can hide the Git window by pressing **⌘9** (macOS), or **Alt+9** (Windows/Linux) again.
+You can hide the Git window by pressing<kbd>⌘9</kbd> (macOS) / <kbd>Alt+9</kbd> (Windows/Linux) again.

 ### Creating a Repository on GitHub